facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

    The installation layout of MySQL on Mac OS X Server is as shown in the table below:

+   Table 2.16.
+MySQL Directory Layout for Pre-installed MySQL installations on Mac OS X Server
-   Directory                   Contents of Directory /usr/bin                    Client programs /var/mysql                  Log files, databases /usr/libexec                The mysqld server /usr/share/man              Unix manual pages /usr/share/mysql/mysql-test MySQL test suite /usr/share/mysql            Contains the mysql_install_db script /var/mysql/mysql.sock       The location of the MySQL Unix socket
+   Directory Contents of Directory
+   /usr/bin Client programs
+   /var/mysql Log files, databases
+   /usr/libexec The mysqld server
+   /usr/share/man Unix manual pages /usr/share/mysql/mysql-test MySQL test suite /usr/share/mysql Miscellaneous support files, including error messages, character set files, sample configuration files, SQL for database installation
+   /var/mysql/mysql.sock The location of the MySQL Unix socket Note

-Note

    The MySQL server bundled with Mac OS X Server does not include the MySQL client libraries and header files required if you want to